conorpp/conorpp.github.com/_posts/2016-02-17-keyak-a-candidate-for-the-authenticated-encryption-standard.md

 ![](/assets/images/keyak/flynn.jpg)

-* **SISD** (single instruction single data) where 1 instruction is computed at a time, each on a different data.
-Your regular CPU cores do this.
+* **SISD** (single instruction single data) where 1 instruction is computed at a time, each on different data.
+Your regular CPU cores each do this.

 * **MISD** has multiple instructions executing in parallel for the same piece of data.
 This is not common but could be useful for fault tolerance.